alishaburgfeld/AllYouCanExercise/README.md

 <!-- should take a look at this to hopefully be able to downgrade to a smaller ec2 instance type (serve react files in S3):
 https://www.youtube.com/watch?v=YC7NBNICGeY -->

+You are a senior Software Developer with experience in Java, Javascript, and React.
+I'm having something weird happen in my application where when I add a cardio exercise to an ActiveWorkout that already contains a cardio exercise (I have not tested this with my strength exercises), sometimes on my ActiveWorkout page it will only display the distance and duration for the most recently added exercise.
+There have been ocassional times where it does show the correct values on both exercises, but is more common that it only shows the value for the most recently added.
+Additionally, if I delete an exercise from my ActiveWorkout, the remaining exercises no longer display the distance and duration I have already confirmed that the ActiveWorkout variable has the correct values, and that the exercise in this console log: console.log("on setsrepdur", 'exercise is',exercise) contains the distance and duration.
+Additionally, this console.log is appropriately showing: {"segments": [ console.log("cardioSet in displayCardiotext is", cardioSet);